 Throughout the route, the trail passes by bucolic pastures and pastoral landscapes and traverses through quiet little towns, many with their own character-filled general store.

-4. The Green Mountain Gravel Growler
+5. The Green Mountain Gravel Growler

-Another bikepacking route in Vermont, the Greek Mountain Gravel Growler is a beer-loving cyclist’s dream.
-The 248-mile loop starts and ends in Burlington, but along the way the trail passes by 13 different breweries, 2 classic brewpubs, and several esteemed taprooms and restaurants not to mention endless stunning Vermont landscapes and lots of cows.
+The 255-mile loop starts and ends in Burlington, but along the way, the route passes by 13 different breweries, 2 classic brewpubs, and several esteemed taprooms and restaurants not to mention endless stunning Vermont landscapes and lots of cows.

 The majority of the bike trail is on quiet backroads or abandoned tracks, so go ahead and have that second – or third – pint.

-5. Missisquoi Valley Rail Trail
+6. Missisquoi Valley Rail Trail

 The Missisquoi Valley Rail Trail is a 26.3-mile crushed-stone trail that stretches between the towns of St. Albans and Richford just south of the Canadian border.
 It’s a scenic path with plenty of views of cornfields, pastoral dairy farms, and waterways, but the real appeal is the feeling that you’re stepping back into time.